 An order for 6 prototypes was eventually issued which also included the first prototypes that had been completed by Sopwith Aviation as a private venture.
 The 3rd prototype (B9965) featured a modified wing pattern and more circular fuselage profile which allowed the Sopwith Snipe to compete in the 'high-altitude' category where oxygen and heated clothing were provided for the pilot flying up to 25,000 ft.

 An order for 1,700 aircraft was placed by the Air Ministry in March 1918 and although the order book boasted a full requirement for 4,500 units, only a fraction of that number was ever realised by the time production ceased in March 1919.

-Following the Armistice with Germany, Sopwith Snipes formed part of the British Army of Occupation before returning to the UK in 1919 and by the end of that year only one single squadron (No 80) was equipped with the aircraft.
+Following the Armistice with Germany, Sopwith Snipes formed part of the British Army of Occupation before returning to the UK in 1919.
+By the end of that year, only one single squadron (No 80) was equipped with the aircraft.
 The Snipe also took part in the Allied intervention during the Russian Civil War against the Bolsheviks in 1919.

 The last Sopwith Snipes were retired from active service in 1926.

 |Sopwith Snipe||Production variant with Bentley BR.2 rotary engine and 2 x .303 Vickers machine guns|

 |Sopwith Snipe 1||Production specification with ABC Dragonfly radial engine, later armoured and designated Sopwith Dragonfly|